Lou Vitale

 Mr. Vitale began his video engineering career as a project engineer managing the design and assembly of a new video production mixer for Vital Industries.
 The product, 250 PAL/NTSC Video Production Mixer, was a microprocessor based system capable of special effects mixing, multi-pattern generation, luminance and chrominance keying, and event sequence programming.
 His immediate responsibilities included the redesign of the prototype to meet industry specifications and coordinating all aspects of the project from circuit and system design to PCB layout, generating schematics and test procedures, purchasing materials, technical writing and future production planning.
 Managerial duties began with creating a new department of two engineers and five technicians within the company, purchasing test equipment, defining project objectives and assigning technical and administrative goals.
 The company allocated $750,000 for the first year of research, development, and engineering.

-Lou Vitale Skills
+Lou Vitale education

-Frequently Asked Questions about Lou Vitale
+Frequently asked questions about Lou Vitale

 What company does Lou Vitale work for?

-Lou Vitale works for Vitatech Electromagnetics, Llc (Formerly Vitatech Engineering)
+Lou Vitale works for Vitatech Electromagnetics, LLC (formerly Vitatech Engineering).

-Lou Vitale's current role is EMF Consultant | Electrical Engineer | EMI/RFI Testing.
+Lou Vitale is listed as EMF Consultant | Electrical Engineer | EMI/RFI Testing at Vitatech Electromagnetics, LLC (formerly Vitatech Engineering).

 What is Lou Vitale's email address?

-What is Lou Vitale's direct phone number?
+What is Lou Vitale's phone number?

 What schools did Lou Vitale attend?